ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: Introduction

-To this end, our first goal is to contribute a \acs{MDS} dataset with the following new features: \begin{enumerate*}[label={(\arabic*)}] \item We consider medical dialogues for consultation, diagnosis and treatment, as well as their mixture. \item We provide more comprehensive and fine-grained labels, e.g., action-slot-value triples for sub-utterances. \item We consider more than 276 diseases, 20 slots and 2,468 medical entities. \end{enumerate*} Besides, We ground the dialogues with medical knowledge triples by mapping medical entities.
+To address the lack of a suitable dataset, our first contribution in this paper is the introduction of the \acfi{ReMeDi} dataset.
+The \OurResources{} dataset has the following features: \begin{enumerate*} \item medical dialogues for consultation, diagnosis and treatment, as well as their mixture; \item comprehensive and fine-grained labels, e.g., intent-slot-value triples for sub-utterances; and \item more than 843 diseases, 20 slots and 5,228 medical entities are covered. \end{enumerate*} Moreover, we ground the dialogues with medical knowledge triples by mapping utterances to medical entities.

-Most previous methods for \acsp{MDS} including some recent ones~\citep{yang2020generation} adopt similar techniques as those in \acp{ODS}~\citep{liu2020meddg,yang2020generation,zeng2020meddialog}.
-These methods can hardly make accurate decision-making considerations as they do not track the patient's state or model the doctor's policy explicitly.
-Recently, more and more studies consider \acp{MDS} as a kind of \ac{TDS}~\cite{wei2018task,xu2019end,liao2020task} by decomposing a \acs{MDS} system into sub-tasks, e.g., \ac{NLU}, \ac{DPL}, and \ac{NLG}.
-However, they only focus on one of the sub-tasks.
-For example, \citet{shi2020understanding} study \ac{NLU}, i.e., slot filling in medical consultation. \citet{wei2018task} investigate \ac{DPL} in medical diagnosis.
-There is a lack of comprehensive analysis on the performance of all the above tasks when achieved and/or evaluated simultaneously.
+Our second contribution in this paper is a set of medical dialogue models for benchmarking against the \OurResources{} dataset.
+Recent work considers \acp{MDS} as a kind of \ac{TDS}~\cite{wei2018task,xu2019end,liao2020task} by decomposing a \acs{MDS} system into well-known sub-tasks, e.g., \ac{NLU}~\citep{shi2020understanding}, \ac{DPL}~\citep{wei2018task}, and \ac{NLG}.
+There is, however, no comprehensive analysis on the performance of all the above tasks when achieved and/or evaluated simultaneously.
+To establish a shared benchmark that addresses all three \ac{NLU}, \ac{DPL}, and \ac{NLG} tasks in a \ac{MDS} setting, we adopt causal language modeling, use several pre-trained language models (i.e., BER-WWM, BERT-MED, MT5 and GPT2) and fine-tune them with the \OurResources{} dataset.
+In addition, we provide a pseudo labeling algorithm and a natural perturbation method to expand the proposed dataset, and enhance the training of state-of-the-art pretrained models based on \acl{SCL}.

-Therefore, our second goal is to propose a neural model that explicitly models the above three tasks to provide a complete medical procedure.
-We follow causal language modeling and adopt several pretrained language models (i.e., BERT-WWM, BERT-MED, MT5 and GPT2) and fine-tune them with the \acs{$M^2$-MedDialog} dataset to get benchmark baselines.
-Last but not least, we propose a pseudo labeling algorithm and three natural perturbation methods to expand the proposed dataset and enhance the state-of-the-art pretrained models.
-We conduct extensive experiments on the proposed dataset and evaluate on three tasks.
-We found the unified framework beneficial to jointly learn all tasks simultaneously.
+In the remainder of the paper, we detail the construction of the \OurResources{} dataset and the definition of the \OurResources{} benchmarks, and evaluate the \OurResources{} benchmarks against the \OurResources{} dataset on the \ac{NLU}, \ac{DPL}, and \ac{NLG} tasks, thereby establishing a rich set of resources for \acl{MDS} to facilitate future research.
+Details on obtaining the resources are included in the appendix of this paper.